UTNkar/documentation/content/ordsys/frontend/views/_index.md

 {{% notice tip %}}

-Note that the logotype displayed in the upper-left corner (seen in all views) **can be pressed** to return to this index view.
-The logotype (as well as general theming) depends on what organisation the user logged in as.
+The logotype displayed in the upper-left corner (seen in all views) **can be pressed** to return to this index view.
+The logotype (as well as general theming) depends on what organisation the user is logged in as.

 {{% /notice %}}